Healthy Apple Crisp

 - maple syrup – just a little bit of added natural sweetness for the apple mixture.

-- lemon juice – helps prevent the apples from browning and brings out the flavors in the dish!
+- lemon juice – brightens the apples and helps keep the color fresh.

-- seasonings and spices – cinnamon, nutmeg and sea salt.
+- seasonings and spices – cinnamon, nutmeg and sea salt add warmth and balance.

 Crumble Topping